funsunz/sqlBuilder/README.md

 # sqlBuilder

-a friendly, simple SQL builder written in Java, with no 3rd party dependencies
+a friendly, simple and safe SQL builder written in Java, with no 3rd party dependencies

 ## simple example